ProjectCALC/ProjectCALC/Alpha 2/README.md

 Alpha 2 is Alpha 1 but with graphics.

 DON'T TOUCH!
-THESE FILES ARE BEING EDITED! - Ben
+THESE FILES ARE BEING EDITED OR WILL BE EDITED SOON! - Ben